 There were lots of different meet ups happening to celebrate the diversity of students showing up at Hack the North.
 I also had the opportunity to sit in on the Diversity & Inclusion Panel held by Tracy Chou, Jennifer Dewalt and Cat Noone.
 It was one of the best Q&A panels I’ve participated in.

-Lastly, my teammates were the best.
+My teammates (Daniel, Payton and Chetan) are the best.
 This team reminded me of why I fell in love with hackathons in the first place.
 They were so kind.
 Their sense of humour and sarcasm was what got me through the nights.
 My favourite part was definitely the night before submission time— one of my teammates was determined to get the Spotify API working before he slept, but the rest of us were prepared to slip into dreamland.
 Instead of just going to sleep, we all stayed up to cheer him on because we knew how much it meant to him.
-It was humbling to have worked on JukeBAUX with this incredible team.
+It was humbling to have worked on JukeBAUX with them.

 3) WWCode ft.
 Slack 👯